Tali Esen Morgan: Career

 In 1897, Morgan directed choirs for a summer concert at Ocean Grove.
 The following year, he became the resort's musical director.
 Conductor Walter Damrosch encouraged him to use "Tali Esen" rather than the original version of his first name.
-As musical director, he worked with visiting artists such as Enrico Caruso, John Phillips Sousa, Lillian Nordica, and Louise Homer.
+As musical director, he worked with visiting artists such as Enrico Caruso, John Philip Sousa, Lillian Nordica, and Louise Homer.
 He was responsible for a thousand-voice children's chorus, and a 63-piece orchestra.

 He oversaw the purchase and installation of the Robert Hope-Jones organ in the Great Auditorium in 1908.
 He composed the "Storm Fantasia" for the Hope-Jones organ, and that piece played regularly in the Great Auditorium for many years; it was a staple offering of other theatre organ recitals too.

 Morgan continued as musical director at Ocean Grove until 1915.
 Morgan was also music director at Second Presbyterian Church in Pittsburgh.
 He conducted the New York Festival Chorus, and was president of the International Correspondence School of Music.

 After Ocean Grove, Morgan co-directed the Asbury Park Summer School in 1917.
 In 1919 he conducted a large girls' chorus at the Baptist Temple in Brooklyn.

 Morgan composed or arranged many works for choral performance.
 He published a Methodist hymnal based on the songs sung at Ocean Grove.